ZainabM63/Web-Based-Accounting-Ledger-Management-Tool/README.md

 | `Invalid credentials`                     | Check hashed password logic and username existence.  |
 | `Streamlit rerun loop`                    | Make sure session state keys are properly set.       |

 ---

-## 🧾 License

-This project is licensed under the **MIT License** — free for personal and educational use.

----